 Summary of Key Provisions and associated Effective Dates

-On September 16, 2011, President Obama Signed the Patent Reform Act of 2011 into law.
+On September 16, 2011, President Obama Signed the Patent Reform Act of 2011, (also referred to as AIA or the American Invents Act) into law.
 The Act made the most significant changes in US patent law since the 1952 Patent Act.
 The stated purpose was that the changes were made to harmonize the US system with patent systems around the world and to address 3rd party demands.
 While, I don’t believe the US Patent system needed to be downgraded, (which is the model which most other country’s attempt to emulate based upon the innovation which the US is known for) just because everyone else does it the wrong way.
 Below is a summary of some of the most controversial provisions.

 - First Inventor to File.

 Changes from a “first-to-invent” to a “first-inventor-to-file” patent system while maintaining a 1-year grace period for disclosures by the inventor.
 Prior to this change, the US was the only country which rewarded the first true inventor, rather than the inventor who was first to rush to the Patent Office.